conventional-branch/conventional-branch/content/posts/index.md

 ## Summary

 The Conventional Branch specification to define a branch based workflow for your project.
 When you map your workflow to branch types, you can ensure that branches are named consistently by configuring which branch types to make available.
 We've suggested some branch prefixes you might want to use but you can also specify your own naming convention.
 A consistent naming convention makes it easier to identify branches by type.
-You can also define which branches are your development and production branches, which allows us to better suggest source and target branches for creation and pull requests.

 ## Specification